 Before moving to Savannah in 2015, I worked in New York City with clients from diverse racial, ethnic, socioeconomic, and spiritual backgrounds – in community mental health clinics, college counseling centers, clinical research programs, and court-based settings.

-I have received postgraduate training from the NYU Institute for Psychoanalytic Education, and have trained in perinatal mental health, cognitive-behavioral therapy, trauma-informed therapy, and motivational interviewing.
+I have received postgraduate training from the NYU Institute for Psychoanalytic Education, and have trained in perinatal mental health, somatic experiencing, trauma-informed therapy, and motivational interviewing.
 In 2020, I also completed a yoga teacher training program (200-hour).

 My pronouns are she/her/hers.